MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 ## Trial Balance (ACY) worksheet

-This worksheet the balance in additional reporting currency (ACY).
+This worksheet shows the trial balance with amounts in additional reporting currency (ACY).
+This worksheet is only showing data if the Additional Reporting Currency is in use.

 With filters and slicers, you can zoom into the balance as seen from global dimensions, or by account categories and subcategories.